Exabyte-io/documentation/docs/workflow-designer/unit-editor/input-templates.md

 # Example Unit Input Template

-An example of an input template matching the above JSON source data, and referring to the same "pw_scf" unit calculation, can be viewed in the expandable section below:
+An example of an input template matching the above JSON source data, and referring to the same "pw_scf" unit calculation, can be viewed in the expandable section below.

 <details markdown="1">
   <summary>